← Back to 史記

 使 使 使

-Lord Mengchang's name was Wen, and his surname was Tian.
-Wen's father was called Lord Jingguo, Tian Ying.
+Lord Mengchang was Tian Wen of the Tian clan.
+Tian Wen's father was called Lord Jingguo, Tian Ying.
 Tian Ying was King Wei of Qi's youngest son and King Xuan of Qi's half-brother.
-Tian Ying held office and handled affairs from King Wei's time, and with Lord Cheng Zou Ji and Tian Ji as generals, they saved Han and attacked Wei.
+Tian Ying held office and managed affairs from King Wei's time onward.
+Together with Lord Cheng Zou Ji and the general Tian Ji, he rescued Han and attacked Wei.
 Lord Cheng contended with Tian Ji for favor, and Lord Cheng betrayed Tian Ji.
 Tian Ji was afraid, attacked Qi's border cities, did not succeed, and fled.
-Just as King Wei died and King Xuan ascended, knowing that Lord Cheng had betrayed Tian Ji, he summoned Tian Ji again to serve as general.
+When King Wei died and King Xuan ascended, King Xuan learned that Lord Cheng had betrayed Tian Ji, and summoned Tian Ji back to serve as general.
 In King Xuan's second year, Tian Ji together with Sun Bin and Tian Ying attacked Wei, defeated them at Ma Ling, captured Wei's crown prince Shen, and killed Wei's general Pang Juan.
 In King Xuan's seventh year, Tian Ying was envoy to Han and Wei, and Han and Wei submitted to Qi.
-Ying met with Marquis Zhao of Han and King Hui of Wei at Dong'e south with King Xuan of Qi, formed an alliance, and departed.
+Ying, Marquis Zhao of Han, and King Hui of Wei met King Xuan of Qi south of Dong'e, formed an alliance, and departed.
 The next year, he again met King Hui of Liang at Zhen.
 This year, King Hui of Liang died.
 In King Xuan's ninth year, Tian Ying became chancellor of Qi.
 King Xuan of Qi and King Xiang of Wei met at Xuzhou and mutually declared themselves kings.
 When King Wei of Chu heard this, he was angry with Tian Ying.
 The next year, Chu attacked and defeated Qi forces at Xuzhou, and sent men to pursue Tian Ying.
 Tian Ying sent Zhang Chou to persuade King Wei of Chu, and King Wei then stopped.
 Tian Ying served as chancellor of Qi for eleven years.
 King Xuan died, and King Min ascended the throne.
 After three years on the throne, he enfeoffed Tian Ying at Xue.

 2